Bots-United/jk_botti/addons/jk_botti/jk_botti_readme.txt

 jk_botti is mostly tested with Severian's, but works with original HLDM and Bubblemod.
 On Severian's and Bubblemod, gluon is disabled.
-Bot might work with XDM but this isn't tested.
+Bot might work with XDM but this hasn't been tested.

 One of my major goals with jk_botti was to lower CPU usage compared to HPB_bot.
 I used to run Severian's server on 400Mhz Celeron (later updated